emilymerrow/Project4/README.md

 <ol>
     <li>
-        <strong>Integration with Smart House System:</strong> We aim to integrate choresApp with popular smart home systems like Google Home and Amazon Alexa, allowing users to automate chore reminders and provide voice commands for task completion.
+        <strong>The ability to integrate the App with our Smart House System:</strong> We aim to integrate choresApp with popular smart home systems like Google Home and Amazon Alexa, allowing users to automate chore reminders and provide voice commands for task completion.
     </li>
     <li>
         <strong>Deductions for Incomplete Chores:</strong> Users will be able to apply deductions or penalties for incomplete or poorly executed chores, teaching responsibility and encouraging thoroughness.